Sourenm/chat-app/README.md

 ### 🔈 Text-To-Speech
 - Convert prompts to speech with local Tacotron2 + vocoder

+### 🎤 Voice-To-Text (NEW)
+- Record audio directly in the app or upload `.wav`, `.mp3`, or `.m4a` files
+- Two complementary backends are supported:
+  - **Whisper transcription** (via `faster-whisper`):
+    - Produces full coherent text with punctuation and natural phrasing
+    - Returns per-segment timestamps for detailed alignment
+    - Configurable Whisper model size (`tiny`, `base`, `small`, `medium`)
+  - **Custom Phoneme Extraction** (MFCC → BiLSTM → CTC):
+    - Extracts low-level phoneme sequences from speech
+    - Provides per-phoneme timestamps at ~10 ms resolution
+    - Useful for detailed speech analysis and alignment tasks
+- Both transcription and phoneme outputs are shown in the **Voice tab** side-by-side:
+  - “Text” box → Whisper transcription (cleaned of filler hyphens)
+  - “Phonemes” box → decoded sequence from the CTC pipeline with timestamps

 ### 📚 Knowledge Base (RAG)
 - Ingest `.pdf`, `.csv`, `.txt`, `.md`/`.markdown` files into a **local FAISS vector store**